ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 * you learned about ZK and specifically ZkSnark.
 * Then you write your first Circom circuit and compiled it.
 * You also performed MPC and a Powers of TAU ceremony Which you used to generate verification keys for your circuit.
-* Then you used Snarkjs library to export a func verifier of your circuit.
+* Then you used Snarkjs library to export a FunC verifier of your circuit.
 * You used blueprint to deploy and write tests for your verifier.

 This was just a simple ZK use case and there are many more complex use-cases that you can be implemented using ZK.